-Performance-Based Restricted Stock/Unit Awards
+Performance-Based Restricted Stock Unit Awards

-During the first quarter of each calendar year, the Compensation Committee sets the three-year cumulative earnings per share as the target goal designed to result in a payout equal to 100% under the performance-based restricted stock/unit awards to be granted during such year.
-The Compensation Committee set the target goal for the awards granted in 2016, 2017 and 2018 by excluding restructuring costs.
+During the first quarter of each calendar year, the Compensation Committee sets the three-year cumulative earnings per share as the target goal designed to result in a payout equal to 100% under the performance-based restricted stock unit awards to be granted during such year.
+The Compensation Committee set the target goal for the awards granted in 2018, 2019 and 2020 by excluding restructuring costs.
 Similar to previous years, the Company completed a pre-defined process to adjust goals and to approve the adjustments that will be applied to the actual results, in each case, based on adjustments required under the LTIP.
-With respect to outstanding performance-based restricted stock/unit awards granted in 2016, 2017 and 2018, the goal was adjusted for the effects during fiscal 2018 of impact of acquisitions and dispositions, certain capital transactions (including capital stock repurchases) and the changes in foreign exchange rates from the rates used in setting the goal.
-Accordingly, the Compensation Committee increased the three-year EPS performance goal for the performance-based restricted stock/units granted in 2016, 2017 and 2018 by 1.00%, 1.68% and 1.79%, respectively.
-A substantial portion of the adjustments to the 2016, 2017 and 2018 performance goals was attributable to foreign exchange rate differences and capital stock repurchases.
+With respect to outstanding performance-based restricted stock unit awards granted in 2018, 2019 and 2020, the goal was adjusted for the effects during fiscal 2020 of impact of acquisitions, certain capital transactions (including capital stock repurchases) and the changes in foreign exchange rates from the rates used in setting the goal.
+Accordingly, the Compensation Committee decreased the three-year EPS performance goal for the performance-based restricted stock units granted in 2018 by 0.5%, decreased the three-year performance goal for the performance-based restricted stock units granted in 2019 by 0.3%, and increased the three-year performance goal for the performance-based restricted stock units granted in 2020 by 0.3%.
+The adjustments to the 2018 and 2019 performance goals were primarily attributable to the impact of acquisitions and changes in foreign exchange rates, partially offset by capital stock repurchases.
+The adjustments to the 2020 performance goal were primarily attributable to capital stock repurchases, partially offset by the impact of acquisitions.
 These adjustments were reviewed and approved by the Compensation Committee.

-In 2018, in furtherance of the Company's strategic plan to redirect resources to invest in long-term growth and reflective of market conditions in the areas in which the Company competes, the Compensation Committee decided to reduce the value of the 2018 LTIP restricted stock/unit awards for all participants in the LTIP, including the Named Executive Officers, as compared to the value of their awards in 2017 by 15%.

-On March 2, 2018, Mr. Bergman was granted 57,652 restricted stock units with a grant date fair value of \$2,975,000, Mr. Breslawski was granted 26,354 restricted stock units with a grant date fair value of \$1,360,000, each of Messrs.
-Paladino and Benjamin and Ms. Prange was granted 24,707 restricted stock units with a grant date fair value of \$1,275,000 and Mr. Mlotek was granted 23,060 restricted stock units with a grant date fair value of \$1,190,000.
-Each such grant was made under the Company's 2013 Stock Incentive Plan.
+On March 3, 2020 (prior to COVID-19 being declared a global pandemic), the Compensation Committee decided to increase the value of the 2020 LTIP restricted stock unit awards for participants in the LTIP, including the Named Executive Officers, as compared to the value of their awards in 2019 by 7.5% to reflect competitive market data with respect to equity pay practices, encourage employee retention and partially restore a 15% reduction on the value of LTIP awards that was made in 2018.
+On March 3, 2020, Mr. Bergman was granted 56,770 restricted stock units with a grant date fair value of \$3,438,000, Mr. Breslawski was granted 25,957 restricted stock units with a grant date fair value of \$1,572,000, each of Messrs.
+Paladino and Benjamin was granted 24,322 restricted stock units with a grant date fair value of \$1,473,000 and Mr. Mlotek was granted 22,704 restricted stock units with a grant date fair value of \$1,375,000.
+Each such grant was made under the Company's 2020 Stock Incentive Plan.
 Mr. Bergman's grant was 100% performance-based with three-year cliff vesting and the grants for Messrs.
-Breslawski, Paladino, Benjamin and Mlotek and Ms. Prange were 65% performance-based with three-year cliff vesting and 35% time-based with four-year cliff vesting.
-The number of shares set forth in this paragraph have been adjusted to reflect the Spin-Off in accordance with the 2013 Stock Incentive Plan.
+Breslawski, Paladino, Benjamin and Mlotek were 65% performance-based with three-year cliff vesting and 35% time-based with four-year cliff vesting.